greglank/greglank.github.io/ai.md

 ### Mapping Hole Cards to Actions (HC-to-Act Model)

 Instead of training a model to directly predict a player's hole cards, what if we instead trained a model to play like a particular player?
-I trained a series of models to learn the mappings between a player's hole cards and given game state to the player's action (hole_cards + game_state --> action).
+I trained a series of models to learn the mappings between a player's hole cards and a given game state to the player's action (hole_cards + game_state --> action).
 As shorthand, I refer to this kind of model as hole cards to actions, or "HC-to-Act":

 <a href="images/ml/hc-to-act_model.png"><img src="images/ml/hc-to-act_model.png" alt="HC-to-Act Model" width="60%"></a>